Skip to main content

 Beginning English practice for English language learners.
 No registration needed or prior level of English.
 These workshops are led by volunteers and do not include certificates of completion.

 Baby storytime, plus opportunities to build relationships with other caretakers of young children!
-For ages 0-12 months, accompanied by an adult.
-After your first birthday, please attend 1s and 2s.
+For ages 0-14 months, accompanied by an adult.
+15 months and older, please attend 1s and 2s.

 Large Meeting Room